zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-dropdown-migration.md

 -----------------------------------------------------------------
 **Notes:**
  - You can mix filtering/multiselect to have a filterable multiselect DropDown.
- - When multi-select is true, the 'value' property of your DropDown view model (that is, `dropDown.value`) is no longer a semicolon-separated string.
+ - When multi-select is true, the 'value' property of your DropDown ViewModel (that is, `dropDown.value`) is no longer a semicolon-separated string.
 Rather, it's of type `TValue[]`, where `TValue` is the generic type argument supplied to `DropDown.create<TValue>`.